Making Teeth Fun!

-We are dedicated to offering our young patients the personalized, gentle care that they deserve, while maintaining the natural beauty of their smiles.
+At Cambridge Family Smiles, we are dedicated to offering our young patients the personalized, gentle care that they deserve, while maintaining the natural beauty of their smiles.
+We take the time to make kids comfortable so there is less fear of the dentist over time.

 The First Visit

-The American Academy of Pediatric Dentistry (AAPD) recommends that a child visit the dentist within six months after the first tooth erupts or by the age of one.
+The American Academy of Pediatric Dentistry (AAPD) recommends that a child visit the dentist within six months after the first tooth erupts or by the age of one, whichever occurs first.

 The first dental visit is usually short and easy.
 The dentist will check your child’s existing teeth for decay, take a look at the bite, and look for any potential problems in your child’s mouth.
 If necessary, we will clean your child’s teeth and determine if there is a need for fluoride.
 We will also talk to you about basics for children’s oral health, discuss dental developmental issues and answer any questions you may have.